everythingEzra2/spindll/readme.md

 - download the latest "spindll" file from releases: https://github.com/everythingEzra2/spindll/releases
 - place "spindll" in your bin folder (or somewhere accessible by your Path)
 - use like so:

+example usage:
 `spindll -w -i "./PATH/TO/BUILD/OUTPUT.dll" -o "./PATH/TO/OUTPUT/DIRECTORY"`

-example usage:
-- spin
+- this will watch your build files for changes
+- mark classes you want to copy with this annotation "[SpindllMark]"

 _What is Spindll?
 (Spin.dll)_
 - spindll can copy and convert backend classes into frontend classes.